How to Make the Knit Hurdle Stitch

 Close up shot of the hurdle knit stitch knitted with pink 100% cotton yarn.

-For this tutorial, you can use any type of yarn and corresponding needles, but if you want to follow along with these instructions, in the end you will have created a lovely 100% cotton face cloth or dishcloth.
+You can use any yarn and corresponding needles for this tutorial, but if you follow these instructions, you will eventually create a lovely 100% cotton facecloth or dishcloth.

 Here are the abbreviations that I used.